 June 24, 2020 in Storage Tips

 Want to keep your original Thriller record in mint condition?
 Looking to store your records in a more secure place than in your closet or basement?
-Storing vinyl records correctly can make all the difference when it comes to preserving your Hartland, WI, record collection.
-At Benchmark Secured Storage, we’re big fans of helping you store all your belongings—including vinyl records—properly.
+Storing vinyl records correctly can make all the difference when it comes to preserving your record collection.
+At all of our facilities in the Absolute Storage Network, we’re big fans of helping you store all your belongings—including vinyl records—properly.
 Whether you have questions about the right way to handle them, package them, and store them, let us help keep your collection in great shape.

 How to Store Your Vinyl Records

 Keeping your records in the best possible condition they can be in starts with proper maintenance and storage.
 When storing your vinyl, there are several steps you can take to create the optimal environment and make use of the space you have available.
 These three tips for storing your record collection are:

 - Store vinyl records in their sleeves